birajbhow/customer-order-api/README.md

 4) Move the DB connection string and Api Key away from the config file

-5) Update log provider and set logging and monitoring
+5) Update log provider and set logging, monitoring & diagnostics

 6) Add docker support